TechForUK/brexchat/content/listen/nhs/example2.md

 ---
 title: "The NHS"
-type: "agree"
+type: "share"
 ---

+**Less money for the NHS**

+"We are not going to get the extra £350 million a week for the NHS that we were promised.
+Even Nigel Farage said he could not guarantee we would get that money.

-"I agree, I'm really worried that in the future the NHS won't be there for me or my family."
+How is the NHS going to be there for me and my family with less money?"